-Are you feeling overwhelmed by past experiences
+Are you feeling overwhelmed by past experiences?

 SE and SP share the same starting point: your body holds information your mind can’t always reach.
 They just get there by different paths, and one often fits better than the other depending on what you’re bringing.